marjisound/HTTP-daemon/README.md

 You can run this server through Command Prompt using the exe file or Through Visual Studio using the solution.

-The TCP port number is 5000 by default but if necessary, the port can be changed by passing it as the command prompt variable.
+The TCP port number is 5000 by default but if necessary, the port can be changed by passing it as a command prompt argument.

 There are a number of end points that are handled on this server as following: